aws-samples/amazon-sagemaker-script-mode/README.md

 - **Miscellaneous Resources:**

-  - [**R in SageMaker Processing**](r-in-sagemaker-processing): SageMaker Script Mode is directed toward making the model training process easier.
-However, an experience similar to Script Mode also is available for SageMaker Processing:  you can bring in your data processing scripts and easily run them on managed infrastructure either with BYO containers or prebuilt containers for frameworks such as Spark and Scikit-learn.
-In this example, R is used to perform operations on a dataset and generate a plot within SageMaker Processing.
-The job results including the plot image are retrieved and displayed, demonstrating how R can be easily used within a SageMaker workflow. **PREREQUISITES:**  From the *r-in-sagemaker-processing* directory, upload the Jupyter notebook `r-in-sagemaker_processing.ipynb`.

   - [**K-means clustering**](k-means-clustering): Most of the samples in this repository involve supervised learning tasks in Amazon SageMaker Script Mode.
 For this example, by contrast, we'll undertake an unsupervised learning task, and do so with the Amazon SageMaker K-means built-in algorithm rather than Script Mode.
 The SageMaker built-in algorithms were developed for large-scale training tasks and may offer a simpler user experience depending on the use case.  **PREREQUISITES:**  From the *k-means-clustering* directory, upload the Jupyter notebook `k-means-clustering.ipynb`.